Looker requires at least MongoDB version 4.0+ and MongoDB Connector for BI version 2.6.0+ (where the

 Configuring the MongoDB Connector for BI

-Before creating a connection in Looker, your MongoDB or Atlas administrator needs to set up the MongoDB Connector for BI using the following steps, which are explained below:
+Before creating a connection in Looker, your MongoDB or Atlas administrator needs to set up the MongoDB Connector for BI using the following steps, which are explained on this page:

 - Add the Looker server to the Atlas IP access list

 - Enable the MongoDB Connector for BI

 - Allow use of regular derived tables (recommended)

 Atlas only allows client connections from entries in the project’s IP access list.
 Add Looker’s IP address to the Atlas project’s IP access list:

 - Get Looker’s IP address.

 - Follow the Atlas IP access list setup instructions to add Looker’s IP address to the Atlas IP access list.

 Enabling the MongoDB Connector for BI